cosimozatti/Public-Policy-Projects/README.md

-# Big Data in Social Science Project
+# Big Data for Social Sciences Project

 This project was developed for the **Big Data in Social Science** course at the University of Bologna.
 It includes a Quarto report analyzing global data from 2023, using R for data manipulation and visualization.